visioncortex/SymCode/symcode/doc/symcode.md

 If the **correct feature points are used** (and are in the correct order), the transformation is correct, i.e. the transformed object space is exactly the code image, and **each *v* should be (sufficiently) similar to each other** (if perspective distortion is not too large).
 Therefore, choosing the most correct transform is equivalent to **minimizing the variances in the directions and norms of *v1* to *v4***, and the rest of the implementation are too detailed to be discussed here.

-### Stage 3: Recognize Glyphs
+### Stage 3: Recognize Symbols

-> During the development of SymCode, we came up of names to identify different entities.
-"Glyphs" refer to the symbols on a code image which are not finders.
-In other words, **a sequence of glyphs on the code image define the code to be decoded**.

 In the previous stage, we have obtained a perspective transform which converts between the image and object spaces.
-Next, we're going to rectify the input image into a code image, and recognize the glyphs on it.
+Next, we're going to rectify the input image into a code image, and recognize the symbols on it.

 #### Rectify the image space

-> The assumption here is that our transforms are calculated in a way such that the resulting transform **converts the image space into object spaces** (i.e. the source points are the feature points in the image space and the destination points are those in the (correct/target) object space).
-Note that inverses always exist for perspective transforms in general, meaning **you can always perform pixel conversions both ways**.

-Once we have a transform that we believe is correct, the object space can be obtained by applying it on the image space (**put the value of a pixel located in the image space** into the object space), or, equivalently, applying the inverse of it on the object space (**ask for a pixel located in the object space** to choose its value from the image space).
-The latter is less computationally expensive, as we are **only calculating the pixel values that we are interested in** (i.e. those within the code image boundary in the object space).
+Once we have a transform that we believe is correct, the object space can be obtained by applying it on the image space.
+We sample the image with bilinear interpolation.

-Note that decimal places inevitably occur in pixel locations after transformation.
-You should **interpolate the values** there (e.g. bilinear interpolation).

 #### Recognition